|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 14: To the Kingdom of Lesotho

-Day 16: Return to South Africa via 'The Place of the Wind'
+Day 16: Return to Graaff-Reinet, South Africa via the Roma Plateau

 Day 17: Graaff-Reinet, Valley of Desolation in the Great Karoo

-We continue our journey through the Eastern Cape today, travelling to the coast.
-We take the scenic route, via Uniondale, over the spectacular Prince Alfred Pass to Wittedrift and then on to Tsitsikamma National Park.
-On arrival at the park, there is time to take a hike, walk on the beach.
+We continue our journey through the Eastern Cape today, traveling to the coast.
+We drive through the local sheep and farming region enjoying breathtaking countryside views before making our way to Tsitsikamma National Park.
+On arrival at the park, there is time to take a hike or walk on the beach.

 Day 19: Knysna - Featherbed Nature Reserve